Department of Physical Therapy Chairperson: Allison Hyngstrom P.T., Ph.D.

 PHTH 7682.
 Cardiovascular and Pulmonary Physical Therapy.
 3 cr. hrs.

-Lecture/laboratory course will focus on recuperative/restorative management of clients having primary or secondary involvement of the cardiovascular and/or pulmonary systems.
-A total gas delivery approach will be emphasized through case presentations.
-Clinical skills to be taught will be consistent with nationally published Clinical Practice Guidelines that are evidence-based.
-7000 level course contains enhanced content.
-Prereq: PHTH major; certification in Basic Life Support (CPR).
+Lecture/laboratory course that focuses on recuperative/restorative management of clients having primary or secondary involvement of the cardiovascular and/or pulmonary systems.
+A total gas delivery approach is emphasized through case presentations.
+Clinical skills to be taught consistent with nationally published Clinical Practice Guidelines that are evidence-based.
+Prereq: PHTH major; certification in Basic Life Support (CPR); PHTH 7515 and 7518 with C or better.

 PHTH 7684.
 Clinical Issues and Decision Making.
 2 cr. hrs.